samchungy/zod-openapi/docs/api.md

 #### Runtime Changes

-In v5, you no longer need to import `'zod-openapi/extend'` or call `extendZodOpenApi()`.
+In v5, you no longer need to import `'zod-openapi/extend'` or call `extendZodWithOpenApi()`.
 The library has been completely redesigned to eliminate the need for monkey-patching Zod or making any runtime modifications.
 This makes zod-openapi completely side-effect free and allows you to use it directly in your projects without any preliminary setup steps.

 #### Schema Generation